Borderlands 3 is out and here's everyone we know

 Borderlands 3 made its first appearance at E3 2019 during the Microsoft press conference on June 9.
 After months of anticipation, Borderlands 3 is now out on PC, PS4 and Xbox One.

 To celebrate the series' 10th anniversary, developer Gearbox Studios has plans for a month-long event called the Borderlands Anniversary Celebration.
-Each week is a new event starting with Boss Week, Oct.
-1-7, when select bosses will have a greater chance of dropping legendary weapons and class mods.
+Each week is a new event, and for the second week, players will need to hunt for rare spawns.

-Next week is the Rare Spawn Hunt week, but Gearbox has yet to provide any details.
+The Rare Spawn Hunt starts Tuesday at 6 p.m.
+ET/3 p.m.
+PT and will last until Oct.
+15. During this week, rare spawns will have a chance to appear in their designated locations and if killed, will drop Legendary loot.
+Some will only be found in Mayhem mode, which is a mode where enemies have increased difficulty.
+Here's a list of the spawns, what kind of equipment they'll drop and some of the places where players can find them:

 When Borderlands came out 10 years ago, the industry and gamers took notice.
 It became one of the most popular and well-reviewed games of 2009, praised for its slick visuals, its silliness and its array of guns and items you could collect throughout its world.